fidelity/kconnect/docs/book/src/commands/use_oidc.md

       --oidc-use-pkce string        if use pkce
-      --password string             The password to use for authentication --set-current                 Sets the current context in the kubeconfig to the selected cluster (default true) --skip-ssl string             flag to skip ssl for calling config url --username string             The username used for authentication
+      --password string             The password to use for authentication --set-current                 Sets the current context in the kubeconfig to the selected cluster (default true) --skip-oidc-ssl string        flag to skip ssl for calling oidc server --skip-ssl string             flag to skip ssl for calling config url --username string             The username used for authentication
 ```